cfjdoedens/drawsneeded/README.md

 draws taken and resulting estimates about the error rate in the file that is audited.

+## Interpretation of the value returned by drawsneeded()

+As said, the function drawsneeded(expected_error_rate, allowed_error_rate, cert, max_n) gives an estimate of the number of monetary unit draw items needed to establish with some certainty, cert, e.g. 0.95, that the error rate is below allowed_error_rate.
+For this estimation it assumes that the actual error rate in the file of monetary statements equals the expected_error_rate.

+Of course, this assumption is nearly always wrong as it is highly unlikely that the expected error rate equals exactly the actual error rate.
+However, when the expected_error_rate is chosen conservative, i.e. on the high side, it can be used with some confidence to produce a not too low number.

+The function then assumes that each drawn item has an error rate of expected_error_rate.
+And it computes the minimum number of drawn items necessary to establish with cert certainty that expected_error_rate \< allowed_error_rate.

+The computation of this minimum is based on the binomial distribution.
+This is extended with the beta distribution to allow for non integer values of errors.
+(The binomial distribution assumes that there are very many items to draw from, which all have equal chance of being drawn, and there are so many items that when we have drawn some this does not change in a substantial way the rate of erroneous items.)

+The idea is that we can in this way estimate the number of to be drawn items, to statistically prove that the actual error rate is smaller than the allowed error rate.
+And this without using in the proof any knowledge about the expected error rate.
+To summarize, the function uses the expected error rate to compute an estimate of the necessary number of to be drawn items, where only these checked items are used to prove the value of the error rate of the file of monetary items.
+So expected_error_rate is only used for the planning part!

+## Usage

+### General

+Using drawsneeded() is a simple and cheap way to estimate the effort, needed to statistically establish the error rate in a file of financial statements.

+### No need to stick to the planning for actual drawing and checking

+The number that is produced by drawsneeded() gives an estimate of how many draws are needed to establish the error rate in a file of financial statements.
+In order to have a statistical sound estimate of the error rate of a file of financial statements it is not necessary to stick to that planned number for actual drawing and evaluation!
+The number is just an indication of the effort needed.

+For example, when drawsneeded() estimates that there are 365 draws needed (see one of the examples below), it might turn out that after 298 draws checked, not one error was found.
+If the 298 items were chosen randomly, based on monetary value, over the total file of monetary statements it can be safely concluded that the error rate is not more than 1 %.
+And there is no need to check the other 67 items.

+On the other hand, when it turns out that the error rate of the drawn and evaluated so far items is above the expected_error_rate, one can do a new call on drawsneeded() to establish a new, and forcibly higher, number of draws that are needed.
+The extra items to be drawn should be chosen randomly chosen, based on monetary value, over the total file of monetary statements.

+### Combination with incremental drawing

+In order to minimize the number of to be drawn and to be checked monetary statements one can explicitly proceed by making an optimistic, i.e. low, guess of the expected_error_rate, and once this indeed turns out to be too optimistic, plan anew as described above with the actual error rate found in the already checked monetary statements.

 ## Installation

 You can install the development version of drawsneeded from